ratwolfzero/hopalong_python/README.md

 ### Special constellations and attractor edge cases

-However, certain parameter sets will not produce intricate patterns such as:
+Certain parameter sets will not produce intricate patterns such as:

 - a = p , b = 0, c = 0 or